Arras France Travel Guide

 Generally, it is fine to photograph public spaces, monuments, and street scenes.

-Your efforts to adapt to local customs will be well-received and create positive interactions throughout your visit.
+Your efforts to adjust to local customs is set to be well-received and generate positive interactions throughout your visit.

 Arras has made efforts to improve accessibility, but its historic nature can present some challenges for travelers with mobility needs.